 So we do not lose heart.
-Though our outer nature is wasting away, our inner nature is being renewed day by day. – 2 Corinthians 4:16 (ESV)
+Though our outer nature is wasting away, our inner nature is being renewed day by day. – 2 Corinthians 4:16

-Though we do not need science to validate or affirm the veracity of the Word of God, we can sign off on the Dane research study quoted above because it makes biblical sense.
+Though we do not need science to validate or affirm the integrity of the Word of God, we can sign off on the Dane research study quoted above because it makes biblical sense.
 The Word of God affirms the truthfulness of their research.

-Grace – Because we are victims of sin and the impact of sin on our lives can be degenerative, we must talk about the transformative power of the Gospel that God gave to us.
+Grace – Because we are victims of sin and the impact of sin on our lives can be degenerative, we must talk about the transformative power of the gospel that God gave to us.
 It is important not to lose heart, as Paul said.

 God is merciful.
-Though we have created this problem between sin, life, and death, the LORD does not leave us alone.
+Though we have created this problem between sin, life, and death, the Lord does not leave us alone.
 He always provides a way of escape when sin is tempting our lives (1 Corinthians 10:13).

-The possibility of escape is good news because there could be a temptation for a person to give up, choosing not to access these means of grace the LORD gives us.
+The possibility of escape is good news because there could be a temptation for a person to give up, choosing not to access these means of grace the Lord gives us.
 The temptation to quit and not to fight is always real.

 Many adults give up the fight against sin and let their bodies go.
 They feel the gravitational pull of death on them, and rather than finishing strong, they yield to the ever-increasing physical and spiritual tugs.

-Whether it is the degenerative effect of the sins of Adam, due to our fallenness, or the sins within our inter-personal relationships that we are uniquely bound to, there is a way of escape (1 Corinthians 10:13).
+Whether it is the degenerative effect of the sins of Adam, due to our fallenness, or the sins within our interpersonal relationships that we are uniquely bound to, there is a way of escape (1 Corinthians 10:13).

 Separation – I think if I were in a situation where my spouse’s abusive sin was affecting my health, one of the things I would consider is separation.
 That makes sense to me.
 Of course, this response should motivate me to wade through these waters with carefulness.

 Biblical grounds for separation, which leads to divorce, are (1) adultery and (2) desertion.
-An unrepentant mean man does not fall within those grounds, but this does not leave you in a helpless situation.
+An unrepentant mean man does not fall within those parameters, but this does not leave you in a helpless situation.

 For example, if a person was physically or sexually abusive, we are talking about crimes, as well as sins, and these crimes are punishable by law.
 An individual who is physically or sexually abused by someone should not hesitate about reporting the criminal to the authorities while escaping the situation.

 If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.
-But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses. – Matthew 18:15-16 (ESV)
+But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses. – Matthew 18:15-16

 The first call to action is to appeal to the abuser–if you can.
 In some situations, this is not possible.
 For example, I am not talking about sexual or physical abuse.
 In those cases, you do not appeal first.
 You run.
-You get away from the abuse.
+You get away from the violence.

 Do not try to persuade a domineering person to cease to be domineering on your own.
-The LORD gave us a process for such meanness.
+The Lord gave us a process for such meanness.
 You have an advocate in the body of Christ–an excellent means of grace to come alongside those who are victimized by the sins of others.

 Help – There will be many people who read this and say, “Yes, but my church does not have the means, competency, or the concern to help me.”
 I will not argue with you.
 I have been counseling people and churches for a long time.
-My vocation is a wonderful blessing in many ways, part of which is how it gives me a realistic view of the local church.
+My vocation is a beautiful blessing in many ways, part of which is how it gives me a realistic view of the local church.

 In some situations, we have failed the body of Christ.
 I am critiquing myself here.
 I am talking about us.
-I am speaking of my family—the body of the LORD Jesus as manifested in local churches.
+I am speaking of my family—the body of the Lord Jesus as manifested in local churches.

 It would be misguided to lay the sinfulness of people in the lap of the church.
 That is not a reasonable charge; it is not biblical.
 Many churches are stellar in the fight against sin.
 They are like me in that the need is far greater than any one person’s or institution’s ability to resolve.